jpodwys/cache-service-cache-module/README.md

 * default: 900
 * measure: seconds

-## backgroundRefreshEnabled

-Whether the background refresh feature is enabled.
-For a more thorough explanation on `background refresh`, see the [Using Background Refresh](#using-background-refresh) section.

-* type: boolean
-* default: false

 ## backgroundRefreshInterval

 How frequently should all background refresh-enabled keys be scanned to determine whether they should be refreshed.
+For a more thorough explanation on `background refresh`, see the [Using Background Refresh](#using-background-refresh) section.

 * type: int
 * default: 60000